pwlin/cordova-plugin-file-opener2/README.md

     }
 );
 ```

+__Note on Electron:__ Do not forget to enable Node.js in your app by adding `"nodeIntegration": true` to `platforms/electron/platform_www/cdv-electron-settings.json` file, See [Cordova-Electron documentation](https://cordova.apache.org/docs/en/latest/guide/platforms/electron/index.html#customizing-the-application's-window-options).

 ### Market place installation
 Install From Market: to install an APK from a market place, such as Google Play or the App Store, you can use an `<a>` tag in combination with the `market://` protocol: